Trustworthy Representation Learning via Information Funnels and Bottlenecks: Experimental Setup

 \subsection{Datasets}

-To provide a more thorough characterization of the underlying trade-offs and study the application of these methods on fairly common and realistic application scenarios, which are often characterized by relatively small amounts of tabular data.
-The experiments in this work were restricted to four tabular datasets with binary target $\y$ and binary attribute $\s$, namely the Adult, Dutch, Credit, and COMPAS datasets.
+We performed experiments on four benchmark datasets extensively used in the fields of algorithmic fairness and private representation learning.
+Each of these datasets --- Adult~\citep{becker1996adult}, Dutch~\citep{laan2000census}, Credit~\citep{yeh2016creditcard}, and COMPAS~\citep{propublica2016compas} --- is tabular, featuring a binary target variable $\y$ and binary sensitive attribute $\s$.

-The target task in the Adult dataset is predicting if a person's income larger than \$50k.
-This dataset is one of the most commonly cited datasets in algorithmic fairness work and has 45k observations.
-The Dutch dataset predicts a binary attribute related with the person's occupation.
+The target task in the Adult dataset is predicting if a person's income is larger than \$50k.
+This dataset is one of the most commonly used dataset in algorithmic fairness work and has around 48k observations and 14 features.
+The Dutch dataset target is a binary attribute related with the person's occupation.
+This dataset has 60420 observations and 10 features.
 Both these datasets consist of census data and gender is the protected or sensitive attribute.
-The Credit dataset has 30k observations, we predict if the client will miss the payment in the following month, and gender is the sensitive attribute.
-Finally, the ProPublica COMPAS dataset, the target is recidivism within two years, while race is the sensitive attribute.
-This dataset has only approx.\ 6k observations.
+The Credit dataset has 30k observations, 23 features, and the task is to predict if the client will miss the payment in the following month.
+Gender is the sensitive attribute.
+Finally, in the ProPublica COMPAS dataset, the target is recidivism within two years.
+The sensitive attribute is ethnicity, and the dataset has only approximately 6k observations and 12 features.

-We used one-hot encoding for the categorical features and standardized the numerical features for all datasets.
-Since the Dutch dataset did not contain numerical features, we created one based on target encoding of the age attribute in the training set followed by standard scaling.
-The numerical and categorical reconstruction losses were balanced using the numerical features' variance, which are part of the Gaussian NLL loss.
+As part of the dataset preprocessing, we applied one-hot encoding to categorical features and standardized numerical features across all datasets.
+Since the Dutch dataset did not contain numerical features, we created one based on target encoding of the age attribute in the training set.

-All datasets were split as 18:2:5 for the training, validation, and test set, respectively.
-We further experimented with other, even smaller datasets (such as the German dataset with 1k observations), but were unable to lean useful representations from them.